geopm/geopm/service/docs/source/overview.rst

 GEOPM Runtime features.
 The first is creating a CSV trace file using the ``GEOPM_TRACE`` environment variable.
-Additionally, by using the ``GEOPM_PERIOD`` environment variable we increase the sampling period of the controller to 200 milli-seconds (default value is 5 milli-seconds).
+Additionally, by using the ``GEOPM_PERIOD`` environment variable we increase the sampling period of the controller to 200 milliseconds (default value is 5 milliseconds).
 These two options together will create a CSV trace file with approximately 50 rows of samples (five per-second for ten seconds).
 The ``awk`` command in the example selects the columns measuring time since application start from column 1, CPU energy from